American Hockey League (1994-2005)

 The IceCats made the AHL’s Calder Cup playoffs eight times in ten seasons, but never advanced beyond the 2nd Round.

-After one winter without hockey, the AHL returned to Worcester in 2006 with the formation of the Worcester Sharks, who are now in their eighth season.
-The franchise formerly known as the IceCats also remains active.
+After one winter without hockey, the AHL returned to Worcester in 2006 with the formation of the Worcester Sharks.
+The Sharks played in Worcester until 2015, after which that franchise relocated to San Jose, California.
+The team formerly known as the IceCats remains active.
 After eight seasons in Peoria, the team relocated to Utica, New York in 2013 and is now known as the Utica Comets.

 ==Worcester IceCats Programs on Fun While It Lasted==

 IceCats founder Roy Boe passed away on June 7, 2009 at age 79.
 (New York Times obit here).